Ford F-Series (seventh generation): 1980–1981

-1982-1983
+1982–1983

 For the 1982 model year, the F-Series underwent a minor facelift to the front fascia.
 Along with a simpler grille design, the update replaced the "FORD" hood lettering with the Ford Blue Oval emblem centered in the grille; with the exception of Ford Raptor vehicles, this design remains in use on currently-produced F-Series vehicles.
 In another change, fender badging was redesigned, switching emphasis from trim to model series (with larger F-100/F-150/F-250/F-350 badges).
 To accommodate for the introduction of the Ford Ranger compact pickup truck, the Ranger trim was dropped and multiple revisions were made to the trim line.
 In another change, the free-standing Camper Special option package was discontinued, functionally combined with the Trailer Towing package.
-As an additional model, Ford introduced the F-250HD, effectively a hybrid of the F-250 and F-350.

-For 1983, Ford returned the four-door crew cab to the model line (last seen since 1979), offering it only for the single rear-wheel F-350.
+For 1983, Ford returned the four-door crew cab to the model line (last seen for 1979), offering it only for the single-rear-wheel F-350.
 The options and trim lines underwent further revision, as the Free-Wheeling option package became a free-standing XLS trim level (still intended as the sportiest version of the F-Series).
 As the model line was largely overshadowed by both the F-150 and the smaller Ranger (with some versions nearly matching it in payload capability), 1983 was the final year for the long-running F-100 pickup truck.

-1984-1986
+1984–1986

 For 1984, the F-150 became the smallest version of the model line, following the retirement of the F-100.
 As a safety change, a clutch interlock prevented engine starts without depressing the clutch pedal.
 To further combat corrosion, Ford increased the use of galvanized and pre-treated steel body panels.

 For 1985, the interior underwent a minor revision.
 While the dashboard design remained the same, the optional woodgrain trim was updated for a more modern appearance; in a similar fashion, the seat trim was updated.
 The F-350 model line was expanded, as the crew cab became available with dual rear wheels.
 As an option on higher-trim vehicles, Ford introduced a brushed-aluminum overlay trim panel for the rear tailgate, mounted flush between the taillamps.

 For 1986, the F-Series saw few substantial changes.
 To streamline production, all vehicles received a full set of instruments (with only the tachometer remaining optional).
 Two-tone paint options were revised, as Ford deleted options that painted the roof and/or cab with the accent color.
 To simplify ordering and production, Preferred Equipment Packages were paired directly with trim levels, reducing the number of distinct options; traditional stand-alone option packages remained in place.